ProtoXylos/TheNidavellirProject-Free/README.md

   If the ticket passes the validation checks, the function proceeds to call the original `Steam_AuthTicketHandle offset(0x1EB4780)` function to process the ticket normally.

 ---
+#### **sub_1E91820 Patch (Demonware / Client Party Info / Player Presence)**

+**Problem**:
+The `sub_1E91820` function appears to be involved in handling player presence requests, which could include retrieving or interacting with party or session data.
+Improper handling of these requests may lead to vulnerabilities, such as unauthorized access to presence or party information, or even manipulation of the client party state.

+**Solution**:
+This patch modifies the `sub_1E91820` function to prevent any operations related to player presence, party information, or Demonware interaction.
+By neutralizing this function, it avoids potential exploits related to unauthorized manipulation of player presence or client party states.

+- **No-Operation (NOP) Implementation**:
+  The function is explicitly modified to return immediately without performing any action (`return;`), ensuring that no data related to player presence or party interactions is processed or manipulated.
+This eliminates the potential for unwanted behavior or vulnerabilities.

+- **Security and Stability**:
+  By disabling this function, the patch safeguards against exploits involving player presence requests, party data retrieval, or interactions with Demonware systems.
+This can prevent players from gaining unauthorized access to sensitive information or tampering with the client party status.

+---
 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.